This blog post is all about the best Beth O’Leary books.

 - Taylor Jenkins Reid: Every Book You Need to Read

-1. The Flat Share
+2. The Flat Share by Beth O’Leary

 Tiffy Moore needs a cheap flat, and fast.
 Leon Twomey works nights and needs cash.
 Their friends think they’re crazy, but it’s the perfect solution: Leon occupies the one-bed flat while Tiffy’s at work in the day, and she has the run of the place the rest of the time.
 But with obsessive ex-boyfriends, demanding clients at work, wrongly imprisoned brothers and, of course, the fact that they still haven’t met yet, they’re about to discover that if you want the perfect home you need to throw the rulebook out the window…

-My review: ★★★★
+My Review: ★★★★

 I had heard so many good things about this book and had it recommended quite a few times after loving Me Before You so much.
 I can definitely see why it was recommended and I would recommend you to go and read it for yourself.
 It’s a hopeless romantic kind of book which I wasn’t really into, but I loved it.
 It made me laugh and almost cry.